tyo8/brain_representations/README.md

 The subdirectories of this repository are listed below, grouped approximately by their role.

 ### Source Code
-Centrally houses code base for project; data cleaning & featurization, calculation, visualization, and key scripting functions are found here.
+Centrally houses code base for project: calculation, visualization, and key scripting functions are found here.
-#### Python repositorty: `src_py`
+#### Python repository `src_py`: distance and persistent homology calculations, statistical analysis, and visualization
 - `interval-matching_bootstrap` (separate package, see [documentation](https://github.com/tyo8/interval-matching_bootstrap))
 - `calculate`:
 - `figures`: